srirams39/ProjectFarzi/README.md

 # ProjectFarzi
-The code also generate account_activity_data.csv and ap.log files
+The code also generate account_activity_data.csv and app.log files